siraeroglu/nasa/README.md

 # NASA Image and Video Explorer

-A lightweight React application that allows users to search NASA’s public media library (images and videos) by keyword.
+This repository contains a small React application that lets users search NASA’s public media library (images + videos).
-This project was built as part of a frontend technical challenge, with a strong focus on clean and maintainable code, clear project structure, and a simple, user-friendly interface.
+I built it as part of a frontend technical challenge, focusing on clean code, clear structure, and a simple, friendly user experience.

 ---